Conservatory – A Buyer’s Guide

 The Inside Wall

 The inner cavity wall is now built up to full height (i.e. 600mm) and the specified number of electric boxes positioned.
+However, inner cavity walls can be susceptible to dampness.

 Window and Door Frames